Medical expert of the article

 Prevention of aphthous stomatitis

-Aphthous stomatitis refers to a group of diseases of the oral cavity, which is manifested by aphtha and general symptoms.
+Aphthous stomatitis is a group of oral diseases that manifests itself as aphthae and general symptoms.
 In order to prevent the development of stomatitis, it is necessary to avoid the causative factor.
-Thus, one should not undergo traumatization of the oral mucosa.
-In addition, you need to monitor your diet.
-In the presence of allergenic products, you must exclude them.
-It is also necessary to monitor the immune defense of the body, periodically taking vitamin complexes.
+Thus, one should not expose oneself to traumatization of the oral mucosa.
+In addition, one should monitor one's diet.
+If there are allergenic products, one should exclude them.
+It is also necessary to monitor the body's immune defense, periodically taking vitamin complexes.

-Prevention of aphthous stomatitis includes the timely treatment of an already existing disease, which is a provoking factor in the development of stomatitis.
-When the first symptoms of the formation of ulcerative defects appear, one should immediately start treatment and observe the rules of oral hygiene.
+Prevention of aphthous stomatitis includes timely treatment of the existing disease, which is a provoking factor in the development of stomatitis.
+When the first symptoms of ulcerative defects appear, you must immediately begin treatment and follow the rules of oral hygiene.